wp-plugins/wp-e-commerce/readme.txt

 == Changelog ==

+=3.7.7=
+*Fixed the Variation bug
+*Unique names in checkout turned into options for use with the new ticket plugin *Extra hooks and filters added for ticket plugin
+*Core images URL constant added
+*Install directions for gold Cart updated
+*Check for Paypal in relation to displaying the Buy Now button.
+*Removed wpsc_inside_shopping_cart duplicate action

 = 3.7.6.8 =
 * Fixed e-Commerce Tracking integration with Google Analytics for WordPress
 * Use of site_url() within the Purchase Receipt/Admin Report for correct site URL